trainsn/CSE_5543/lab1/README.md

 ```
 python ibezier.py --inputA {param}
 ```
-If the input parameter is ab interger n, the user can interactively specify the location of the n control points by drawing on a window region with a mouse, and the Bezier curve has degree n − 1.
+If the input parameter is an interger n, the user can interactively specify the location of the n control points by drawing on a window region with a mouse, and the Bezier curve has degree n − 1.

 Using the mouse, the user is able to interactively select any control point and move it.
 When any control point is moved, the program can automatically recompute and redraw